-- Typical score range of those students identified for services: Two subtest scores between SAS 135-160 (99 Age Percentile Rank) OR CogAT Composite SAS between 135-160 (99 Age Percentile Rank)
+- Typical threshold of those students identified for services: CogAT Composite SAS between 132-160 (98-99 Age Percentile Rank)

-- Typical score range of those students identified for services: Total Reading score at 99% and Math test score at or above 95% OR Math test score at 99% and Total Reading score at or above 95%
+- Typical threshold of those students identified for services: Total Reading score at or above 98 percentile and Math score at or above 95 percentile OR Math score at or above 98 percentile and Total Reading score at or above 95 percentile.

 - Typical score range of those students identified for services: Level 4 in SBA ELA and Level 4 in SBA Math

 Highly Capable assessment criteria are applied equitably to all applicants.
 Appeals for reconsideration of students who have not met the assessment criteria are reviewed by the Multidisciplinary Selection Committee after notification of screening results and after notification of the Multidisciplinary Selection Committee placement decision.

 - Appeals must be based upon a specific criteria related to the screening/testing conditions, or to a misapplication or miscalculation of the scores.
 Appeals outside of this criteria will not be processed.

 - Appeals must be submitted to the Accelerated Programs Office in writing within 10 calendar days of notification of results using the online LWSD Highly Capable Program Appeal Form.

 - The decision of the appeal Multi-Disciplinary Selection Committee (MSC) is final.